loralee90/Quickstarter/README.md

 ### ProjectForm

-The challenge was having two different forms (Basics and Rewards), but needing to access information from both in order to create one project.
-To tackle this, I created a `ProjectForm` component that houses the `BasicsForm` and `RewardsForm` components. `ProjectForm` then contains a local state that stores information from both forms.
+The challenge was having two different form components (Basics and Rewards), while being able to access information from both in order to create one project.
+To achieve this, I created a `ProjectForm` component that houses the `BasicsForm` and `RewardsForm` components. `ProjectForm` then contains a local state that stores information from both forms.

 ```javascript
 this.state = {